teisenhower/taylor-scott/README.md

 Interested in contributing, learning or just want to tinker around?
 Here is how you can clone and run this site locally.

+> You'll need Git, npm, Node.js and the Gatsby CLI installed.
+You can follow [this](https://www.gatsbyjs.com/tutorial/part-zero/) guide if you need to install any of these dependencies.

 ```
 # Clone repo
 git clone git@github.com:teisenhower/taylor-scott.git